vylorane/basic-programming-assignment/README.md

 # Java Project Practice Run

-Welcome to your first Java programming assignment.
+Welcome!

 ## The goal

-The goal of this assignment is to become more familiar with the basics of Java programs.
+The goal of this assignment is to start to become familiar with input, output, data types, and operations in Java.

 Complete the code according to the instructions written as comments within each of the `.java` source code files in the `src` dirwctory.